 Greg has also authored several books.
 His book Bootstrapping Your Business: Start and Grow a Successful Company With Almost No Money led to lectures on the topic at Stanford, Berkeley, Cornell, Harvard, Marquette, London School of Business, Stevens Institute, and University of Montana.
 In Eight to Great: Eight Steps to Delivering an Exceptional Customer Experience, he outlines ways in which companies may deliver better customer experiences while also reducing operating costs.

-In their spare time, Greg and Susan enjoy exploring the great outdoors and spending time with their children.
-Greg is an avid sportsman and takes every opportunity he can to hunt or fish.
-Their children were raised on weekend hiking and camping trips, and despite most of them being out of the home now, Greg and Susan continue these family adventures whenever they can get together.
+Greg and Susan enjoy exploring the great outdoors and spending time with their children.
+Greg is an avid sportsman and loves to hunt and fish.
+Their children were raised on weekend hiking and camping trips, and despite all of them being out of the home now, Greg and Susan continue these family adventures whenever they can get together.
 They make a point to attend activities in which their children are involved, often making a trip cross-country to do so.
 They are also active members at Grace Bible Church, where they have attended for over 20 years.